Enchumbao is Taking a New Direction to Better Serve You

 I’m a Latino with a light accent.
 When I started doing things differently in my life, from going to college all the way to a corporate job, I’d always end up being the only Latino in a room full of people.
 Even if I was the only Latino in the room, that didn’t stop me from becoming successful and wealthy in life.
 You just keep at it, without giving up.
 You get better each day, stay relevant and people start to recognize your potential.

 I’m happy to see that as we get ready to exit the corporate world, things are changing.
-We’re seeing a little more diversity along my path.
+We’re seeing a little more diversity along our path.
 We can’t say the same for the personal finance world yet and that’s where I think we can contribute with Enchumbao.

 There are people graduating from college that have no clue of how a 401(k) or investing works, because they weren’t exposed to it while growing up.
 They might not be getting into debt like their parents did, but they aren’t saving as much as they could either because they don’t understand how this works.
 Now that we figured out our FI journey and everything is mostly on autopilot, it’s time to give back to the community by helping others that are right behind us.